jakedco/DensityMeterHelper/README.md

 # DensityMeterHelper
-A Tool Using State Machines

-# DensityMeterHelper
-A Tool Using State Machines that helps people properly use density meters.
+A tool that uses a state machine that helps people properly use density meters.

 ---